 Excess body fat puts pressure on the bladder and pelvic muscles.
 In addition to kegel exercises, we always recommend our patients get regular exercise and maintain a healthy diet.
 This can help trim off the pounds, remove pressure from the bladder, and improve your mobility and overall life enjoyment.

 Magnesium has been found to reduce urinary stress incontinence.
 Some scientists suspect that it works to reduce bladder muscle spasms and allows the bladder to empty completely.
-In a small study at Tel Aviv University in Israel, more than half of the 40 women who took magnesium hydroxide pills twice a day experienced improvements in their conditions, and did not wake up as many times in the night to go to the bathroom.
+In a small study at Tel Aviv University in Israel, more than half of the 40 women who took magnesium hydroxide pills twice a day experienced improvements in their conditions.
+The women took significantly fewer bathroom breaks at night.